-What is the difference between holding shares as a registered stockholder and as a beneficial owner or

-Q: in "street name"?
+Q: What is the difference between holding shares as a registered stockholder and as a beneficial owner or in "street name"?

 A: If your shares were registered directly in your name as of the record date with our transfer agent, Computershare Trust Company, N.A., you are considered the "registered stockholder" of those shares.
 As a stockholder of record, we will mail the Notice Regarding the Availability of Proxy Materials or, if requested, copies of the proxy materials directly to you.
 If your shares are held in a stock brokerage account or by a bank or other nominee ("street name"), you are considered the "beneficial owner" of the shares that are registered in street name.
-In this case, the Notice Regarding the Availability of Proxy Materials or, if requested, printed proxy materials and our 2022 Annual Report were forwarded to you by your broker, bank or other nominee.
+In this case, the Notice Regarding the Availability of Proxy Materials or, if requested to you by your broker, bank or other nominee.
 As the beneficial owner, you have the right to direct your broker, bank or other nominee how to vote your shares by following the voting instructions included in the materials.